Peter Feaver: Career

-Feaver's primary and current employment has been as a professor of Duke University, where he writes on civil-military relations, American foreign policy, American defense policy, nuclear operations, nuclear proliferation, information warfare, and international relations theory.
-In addition to his work at Duke and in the administrations of George W. Bush and Bill Clinton, Feaver consults with various policy think tanks and research organizations.
+Feaver's is a professor at Duke University, where he writes on civil-military relations, American foreign policy, American defense policy, nuclear operations, nuclear proliferation, information warfare, and international relations theory.
+He also served in the administrations of Bill Clinton and George W. Bush and has consulted with various policy think tanks and research organizations.
 Feaver also co-moderates the Shadow Government Blog of ForeignPolicy.com.

-He arrived at Duke in 1991, received tenure in 1998, was promoted to full professor in 2003, and then was the Alexander F. Hehmeyer Professor of Political Science and Public Policy from 2004 to 2009.
+He arrived at Duke University in 1991, received tenure in 1998, was promoted to full professor in 2003, and then was the Alexander F. Hehmeyer Professor of Political Science and Public Policy from 2004 to 2009.

 Feaver's government positions include serving on the National Security Council staffs of two different U.S. presidential administrations.
 He served as the director for defense policy and arms control from 1993 to 1994 under the Bill Clinton administration and was special advisor for strategic planning and institutional reform from 2005 to 2007 under the George W. Bush administration.
 During his time on Bush's NSC, he was involved in several Iraq strategy reviews, including one that led to the 2007 surge strategy.
 Feaver is among the national security leaders who signed the March 2, 2016 "Never Trump" open letter.

 As a professor, Feaver has been the recipient of several teaching awards.
 In 2001 he received the Duke Alumni Distinguished Undergraduate Teaching Award.
 He also received the 1994–1995 Trinity College Distinguished Undergraduate Teaching Award and was nominated for the Trinity College Distinguished Teaching Award for 1992–1993 and 1994–1995.
 He received the Harvard Certificate of Distinction in Teaching for 1985–1986 and 1986–1987 and a Navy Commendation Medal in 1994.
 He was a visiting professor of strategic studies at the S. Rajaratnam School of International Studies in 2011.